ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 As ICD enabled by IBM Cloud Satellite solely supports resource deployment in the `us-east` region, you must choose the **Washington DC** location when provisioning.
 {: .note}

- ICD enabled by IBM Cloud Satellite does not yet provide the Security and Compliance integration, Activity Tracking, or Metrics Monitoring of a standard {{site.data.keyword.cloud}} Databases deployment.
- {: .important}

 - Before proceeding with **Step 1**, you should have set up your Satellite location properly and ensured the Satellite control plane is up and running.